-The Future Research in Food Processing and Technology (FRFPT) is an open access journal publishes the articles related to physical, chemical or microbiological methods and techniques used in food processing and technology.
-It aims to publish most complete reliable source of information with evidence on the discoveries and future developments in the mode of original articles.
-It publishes in the form of Research article, Review article, Editorial, Photographic image, Video Article, Short communication, etc.
+The International Journal of Food and Bioscience (IJFB) is an open access journal publishes the articles related to physical, chemical or microbiological methods and techniques used in food processing and technology.
+Our main aim is to publish most complete reliable source of information with evidence on the discoveries and future developments in the mode of original articles. we will publish all types of Research article, Review article, Editorial, Photographic image, Video Article, and Short communication, etc.

-Future Research in Food Processing and Technology (FRFPT) primarily focuses on the topics: Food science, Food engineering, Food microbiology, Food packaging, Food preservation, Food technology, Aseptic processing, Food fortification, Food rheology, Dietary supplement, Food safety, Food chemistry, etc.
+International Journal of Food and Bioscience (IJFB) primarily focuses on the topics: Food science, Food engineering, Food microbiology, Food packaging, Food preservation, Food technology, Aseptic processing, Food fortification, Food rheology, Dietary supplement, Food safety, Food chemistry, etc.

 Food science can be simply defined as the branch of science that involves application of basic knowledge and technological breakthroughs in the field of physics, chemistry, biology and engineering for the enhancement of the quality as well as quantity of food for public consumption.
 It also includes critical analysis of food components, biochemical nature and composition of food items, their physiological role, causes of spoilage and microbial deterioration, tools and techniques involved in food processing.
 The study of food science encompasses study and research of food chemistry, food engineering, food packaging, food preservation, food technology, molecular gastronomy, quality control and sensory food analysis.
 The major thrust areas in the field of food science are aseptic food processing, food pairing, food supplements, food fortification, food grading and rheology.